-The Logan Museum of Anthropology offers a variety of archaeology programs throughout the year, in addition to several great anthropological collections.
-For more information, call 608-363-2677, or visit its Web site at:
+The Logan Museum of Anthropology offers a variety of archaeological programs throughout the year, in addition to several great anthropological collections.
+For more information, call (608) 363-2677 or go to:

-Dinosaur Discovery Museumhas the largest number of meat-eating dinosaurs on display in America.
-Children, three and older, can also participate in a dinosaur dig where they can use goggles and safety tools to become paleontologists.
+Dinosaur Discovery Museum has the largest number of carnivorous dinosaurs on display in America.
+Children can also participate in a dinosaur dig where they can use goggles and safety tools to become paleontologists.
 There is also a discovery room where kids can use dinosaur rubbings, color or read dinosaur books.
-For more information: http://www.kenosha.org/dinosaurdiscovery/index.html.
+For more information, go to: http://www.kenosha.org/dinosaurdiscovery/index.html.

 BACK TO STATE-BY-STATE GUIDE